In which career can you have the biggest positive impact on the world?

 Later, we list some narrower “priority paths” that cover the very highest-impact options we know.

-Following this path usually means pursuing graduate study in a relevant area where you have good personal fit, then aiming to do research relevant to a top problem area, or by supporting other researchers.
+Following this path usually means pursuing graduate study in a relevant area where you have good personal fit, then aiming to do research relevant to a top problem area, or else supporting other researchers who are doing this.

-Research is the most difficult to enter of the five categories, but going to graduate school gives you useful career capital for the other four categories, so it’s often a good path to start with (though we still recommend exploring other options for 1-2 years before starting a PhD).
+Research is the most difficult to enter of the five categories, but it has big potential upsides, and in some disciplines, going to graduate school gives you useful career capital for the other four categories.
+This is one reason why if you might be a good fit for a research career, it’s often a good path to start with (though we still usually recommend exploring other options for 1-2 years before starting a PhD unless you’re highly confident you want to spend your career doing research in a particular area).

-After your PhD, it’s hard to re-enter academia if you leave, so at this stage if you’re still in doubt it’s often best to continue within academia.
-Eventually, however, it may well be best to do research in non-profits, corporations, governments and think tanks instead of academia, since it can let you focus more on the most practically relevant issues and might suit you better.
+After your PhD, it’s hard to re-enter academia if you leave, so at this stage if you’re still in doubt it’s often best to continue within academia (although this is less true in certain disciplines, like machine learning, where much of the most cutting-edge research is done in industry).
+Eventually, however, it may well be best to do research in non-profits, corporations, governments and think tanks instead of academia, since this can sometimes let you focus more on the most practically relevant issues and might suit you better.

-You can also support the work of other researchers in a complementary role, such as a manager, executive assistant, fundraiser or operations role.
-We’ve argued these roles are often neglected, therefore especially high-impact.
+You can also support the work of other researchers in a complementary role, such as a project manager, executive assistant, fundraiser or operations.
+We’ve argued these roles are often neglected, and therefore especially high-impact.
 It’s often useful to have graduate training in the relevant area before taking these roles.

-Some especially relevant areas to study include (not in order): machine learning, neuroscience, statistics, economics / international relations / security studies / political science / public policy, synthetic biology / bioengineering / genetic engineering, China studies, philosophy, decision psychology.
+Some especially relevant areas to study include (not in order and not an exhaustive list): machine learning, neuroscience, statistics, economics / international relations / security studies / political science / public policy, synthetic biology / bioengineering / genetic engineering, China studies, and decision psychology.
 (See more on the question of what to study.)

 Government is often the most important force in addressing pressing global problems, and there are many positions that seem to offer a good network and a great deal of influence relative to how competitive they are.

 If you’re a U.S. citizen, working on U.S. federal policy can be particularly valuable because the U.S. federal government is so large and has so much influence over many of our priority problems.
 People whose career goal is to influence the U.S. federal government often switch between many different types of roles as they advance.
-In the U.S., we know about four main types of roles that can lead to a big impact on our priority problems.
+In the U.S., many types of roles that can lead to a big impact on our priority problems fit into one of the following four categories.
 (We focus on the U.S. here because of its influence.
-We think working in policy can also be quite valuable in other countries although the potential career paths look slightly different.)
+We think working in policy can also be quite valuable in other countries, although the potential career paths look slightly different.)

-- Working in the executive branch such as the Defense Department, the State Department, intelligence agencies, or the White House.
-See our profile on the UK civil service, which starts with a general case for working in government.
-Note, though, that in the U.S. top executive branch officials are often hired from outside the traditional career civil service.
-So even if your goal is to eventually be a top executive branch official, the best path might include spending much of your career in the other types of roles we describe next.
+Working in the executive branch such as the Defense Department, the State Department, intelligence agencies, or the White House.
+We don’t yet have a review of executive branch careers but our article on U.S. AI policy careers also makes a more general case for the promise of working in the U.S. federal government.
+(See also our profile on the UK civil service) Note, though, that in the U.S. top executive branch officials are often hired from outside the traditional career civil service.
+So even if your goal is to eventually be a top executive branch official, the best path might include spending much of your career in other types of roles, including those we describe next (but also including other roles such as some in the private sector) .

 Working for a political campaign.
-We doubt that political campaign work is the highest impact option in the long run but if the candidate you work for wins this can be a great way to get a high impact staff position.
-For example, many people who work on a winning presidential campaign eventually get high impact positions in the White House or elsewhere in the executive branch.
+We doubt that political campaign work is the highest impact option in the long run but if the candidate you work for wins this can be a great way to get a high-impact staff position.
+For example, some of the top people who work on a winning presidential campaign eventually get high-impact positions in the White House or elsewhere in the executive branch.
+This is a high-risk strategy because it only pays off if your candidate wins and, even then, not everybody on the campaign staff will get influential jobs or jobs in the areas they care about.
+Running for office yourself involves a similar high-risk, righ-reward dynamic.

 Influencer positions outside of government, covering policy research and advocacy.
 For example, you might work at a think tank or a company interested in a relevant policy area.
-In this kind of job, you can develop original proposals for policy improvements and/or help to set the agenda around a specific area of policy.
-You can also often build expertise and connections to let you switch into the executive branch, working on a campaign, or other policy positions.
+In a job like this, you might be able to: develop original proposals for policy improvements, lobby for specific policies, generally influence the conversation about a policy area, bring an area to the attention of policymakers, etc. You can also often build expertise and connections to let you switch into the executive branch, a campaign, or other policy positions.
+For many areas of technical policy, especially AI policy, we’d particularly like to emphasise jobs in industry.
+Working at a top company in an industry can sometimes be the best career capital for policy positions relevant to that industry.
+In machine learning in particular, some of the best policy research is being done at industry labs, like OpenAI’s and DeepMind’s.
 Journalists can also be very influential but our impression is that there is not as clear of a path from working as a journalist to getting other policy jobs.

-In the UK, the options are similar except there is more separation between political careers and careers in the civil service (which is the equivalent of the executive branch).
-Read more in our profile on UK civil service careers and UK party political careers.
+In the UK, the options are similar.
+One difference is that there is more separation between political careers and careers in the civil service (which is the equivalent of the executive branch).
+A second difference is that the U.K. Ministry of Defence has less power in government than the U.S. Defense Department does.
+This means that roles outside of national security are comparatively more influential in the U.K. than in the U.S. Read more in our profiles on UK civil service careers and UK party political careers.
+(Both are unfortunately somewhat out of date but still provide useful information).

 People also often start policy careers by doing graduate studies in an area that’s relevant to the type of policy you want to work on.
 In the US, it’s also common to enter from law school, a master of public policy, or a career in business.